Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 description: "Prepare your local environment (files, env vars, connectivity) so the VS Code extension and terminal both work smoothly."
 ---

-Whether you currently use <Constant name="dbt_platform" /> or self-hosted <Constant name="core" />, use this page to configure local setup for the dbt VS Code extension and configure environment variables, if your project uses them.
+Whether you currently use <Constant name="dbt_platform" /> or self-host with <Constant name="fusion" />, or you’re a <Constant name="core" /> user upgrading to <Constant name="fusion" />, follow the instructions on this page to configure your local setup for the dbt VS Code extension and set environment variables if your project uses them.

 If you're new to dbt or getting started with a new project, you can skip this page and check out our [Quickstart for the <Constant name="fusion_engine"/>](/guides/fusion?step=1) to get started with the dbt extension.

-The steps differ slightly depending on whether you use <Constant name="dbt_platform" /> or <Constant name="core" />.
+The steps differ slightly depending on whether you use <Constant name="dbt_platform" /> or self host with <Constant name="fusion" />.

 - <Constant name="dbt_platform" /> &mdash; You’ll mirror your <Constant name="dbt_platform" /> environment locally to unlock <Constant name="fusion" />-powered features like <Constant name="mesh" />, deferral, and so on.
-You'll also set up environment variables to leverage the VS Code extension's features.
+If your project has environment variables, you'll also set them locally to leverage the VS Code extension's features.
-- <Constant name="core" /> &mdash; You’ll confirm that your existing local setup and environment variables work seamlessly with the <Constant name="fusion_engine" /> and VS Code extension.
+- Self-hosted &mdash; When you self-host with <Constant name="fusion" /> or are upgrading from <Constant name="core" /> to <Constant name="fusion" />, you’ll most likely already have a local setup and environment variables.
+Use this page to confirm that your existing local setup and environment variables work seamlessly with the <Constant name="fusion_engine" /> and VS Code extension.

 ## Prepare your local environment